24 Sep 2018

 And lastly, for the item above, the key defining features are that it’s a bluetooth speaker, and a night light.
 So the phrase to take from the title would be “night light bluetooth speaker”.

 Remember when I told you that finding a hot niche was like selling ice-creams on a hot summer's day?
 Well the next part is all about finding out if the niches you found are like a hot day with a beach full of buyers or if there’s a thunderstorm and people are staying at home.

 To do this you’ll need to use a product research tool like ZIK Analytics so you can see the selling statistics of the niches you’ve found.
-(Remember, if you don’t have a market research tool already, you can sign-up to ZIK, free for 7 days here).
+(Remember, if you don’t have a market research tool already, you can try ZIK for 7 days here).

 For a niche to be potentially profitable, you want items to be fast selling and a high percentage of items to be successfully sold.
 When a high percentage of successful listings, it’s a sign there could be room for more sellers to enter the niche.

 In general, you want to check for a minimum of:

 If the average selling price is quite high, you can be a little flexible because it could mean the opportunity for a higher profit margin.
 Higher sale earnings in the niche usually means a higher potential for profit.

 If your niche fits these criteria - keep it on your list!
 If not, delete it and find another.

 When a detective walks into a house with blood on the walls, bullet holes in the ceiling and smashed glass in the windows, he’ll assume it won’t be long before he finds a body.